 With my colleague Janneke Adema I help organise the Radical Open Access Collective, a heterogeneous community of scholar-led, not-for-profit presses, journals and other projects united by a commitment to diverse, non-competitive and experimental approaches to open access in the humanities and social sciences.

-I have also published on a range of issues relating to open data, higher education and publishing, with particular interests in peer review and sustainability models for new forms of publishing.
+I have also published on a range of issues relating to open data, higher education and publishing, with particular interests in peer review and sustainable models for new forms of publishing.
 I have written a number of briefing papers and consultancy reports on these topics.